Greek language: Diglossia

 In the modern era, the Greek language entered a state of diglossia: the coexistence of vernacular and archaising written forms of the language.
 What came to be known as the Greek language question was a polarisation between two competing varieties of Modern Greek: Dimotiki, the vernacular form of Modern Greek proper, and Katharevousa, meaning 'purified', a compromise between Dimotiki and Ancient Greek developed in the early 19th century that was used for literary and official purposes in the newly formed Greek state.
 In 1976, Dimotiki was declared the official language of Greece, after having incorporated features of Katharevousa and thus giving birth to Standard Modern Greek, used today for all official purposes and in education.
+The clash between Dimotiki and Katharevousa has sometimes been violent; renderings of ancient Greek or biblical works into vernacular Greek have come as far as to lead to the outbreak of riots – such as the Evangelika (Gospel riots) and the Orestiaka (Oresteia riots) – and even deaths.